amrit73/Backend/README.md

 # Your Project Title Here
-Name: Your Full Name
+Name: Amrit Shrestha

-CollegeID: Your College ID
+CollegeID: 160329

-Batch: Jan19A/B/C/D?
+Batch: Jan19D

 Brief description of the domain of your project!